Thakar-Lab/F-GRN/readme.md

 https://www.urmc.rochester.edu/labs/thakar-lab/

-Other interesting projects of Thakar Lab can be accessed at: http://www.bio-networks.com/
+Other projects of Thakar Lab can be accessed at: http://www.bio-networks.com/

  ================================